-Your temporomandibular joints, or TMJs, connect your lower jawbone to your skull.
-These joints get a lot of use throughout your life as you speak, chew, swallow and yawn.
-Pain in and around these joints can be unpleasant and may even restrict movement.
+The joints that connect your lower jawbone to your skull are called temporomandibular joints or TMJs for short.
+You use these joints every day of your life as you speak, chew, swallow and yawn.
+Pain in and around these joints can cause discomfort and even restrict movement.

 Symptoms of TMD include: